natebrennand/cpp_collections/TUTORIAL.md

 Unlike the standard design documentation which provides a list of all methods available and their uses, we may prefer brevity over depth.
 This is completely intentional, but due to documentation provided, more experienced programmers can use our design document to cement their understanding of C++ Collections.

-## 1. Getting Started
+## Getting Started

-In order to run C++ Collections, [download][1] and `#include collections.` for the Collection class (here forth referred to as Collection with a capital 'C') or `#include streams.h` for the Stream class (here forth referred to as Stream with a capital 'S').
+In order to run C++ Collections, [download][repo_download] and `#include collections.` for the Collection class (here forth referred to as Collection with a capital 'C') or `#include streams.h` for the Stream class (here forth referred to as Stream with a capital 'S').

 Once you've installed and added the appropriate libraries, you can then start by creating an either Collection or Stream object.
 The difference between a Collection and a Stream object is:

 - Collections are traditional functional abstractions on lists are used to define finite lists.
-- Streams are self-referential lazy-seeking data structures which allow the storage of the head and a pointer to a function which returns another stream.
+- Streams are self-referential lazily-evaluated data structures which allow the storage of the head and a pointer to a function which returns another stream.

-## 2. Creating Collections
+## Creating Collections

 The Collection is used to represent a finite list which allows a number of functions outside of STL to be called on it.

 To create a Collection, use the *auto* keyword and create an empty collection.